-Cedar shake roofs begin their life as a beautiful and durable roof system.
+Wood shake roofs, most commonly built with cedar, begin their life as beautiful and durable roof systems.
 However, over time, the wood can deteriorate and leave your roof vulnerable to leaks, damage, and pest infestations.
 It is important to catch these issues early to avoid major damage to your home’s interior.

 Five signs it’s time to replace your wood shake roof: